guillaumelobet/embo_phenotyping/readme.md

 	- Gaining insights into biological processes through phenotyping: what is phenotyping, what is it used for and how is it done? ``Ghent``- Day 2	- Quantitative shoot growth analysis: on what the number and size of shoots, leaves and cells, as measured over time, can tell about underlying biological processes ``Ghent``- Day 3	- Quantitative root system and root growth analysis: on what root system architecture and root growth can tell us about soil exploitation abilities of plants ``Louvain-la-Neuve``- Day 4	- Plant phenotyping beyond growth assessment and lab environments: physiological and performance trait measurements in field environments ``Ghent``- Day 5	- Exploration of the electromagnetic spectrum for the measurement or derivation of proxies for physiological plant traits ``Ghent``- Day 6	- Moderated discussion covering the whole course & closure ``Ghent``## Day 0: Opening
 ## Day 1: What is phenotyping?
 ### [Christine Granier](https://www1.montpellier.inra.fr/ibip/lepse/english/teams/spic.htm), [INRA](https://www1.montpellier.inra.fr/ibip/lepse/english/index.htm), France
+	Checked by the speaker
 	- Why did we start using platform ?- What are the bottleneck now ? - The aim is to bind together the phenotype and genotype.
 Phenotyping has long been the bottleneck and DNA sequencing has advance very quickly- Based on Google scholar occurence, plant genotyping has reached a plateau while phenotyping is in an exponential phase- Very different questions depending on the field (plant level, leaf level, molecular, hydraulics).
 All questions are valid and are related.
 The difficulty is tat all the traits can vary in time and space (not all at the same rate) and are interconnected.
 They all vary with genotype and environment- We need the help from computers to integrate everything: image analysis, modelling, stats.
 This is the new bottleneck.- When starting to make physiological experiment on Arabidopsis, it was difficult to have reproducible results. - For simple task (imaging, weighting, watering), robot can do it, we do not need post-docs to do it- Building of phenotyping platform ([PHENOPSIS](http://bioweb.supagro.inra.fr/phenopsis/)) (Granier et al. 2006)
 ![](https://raw.githubusercontent.com/guillaumelobet/embo_phenotyping/master/images/phenopsys.jpg)- Need homogeneous conditions for all the plants.
 This is of outmost importance, as it will influence the results really heavily.
 Need to check between every experiment. - It is important to think about the management of the platform on te long term (good technicians)- Even with the exact same protocole, results will be different across groups (Massonnet et al 2010).- Need to have sensors (light, temp, hum) close to the plants to track the local envi changes.
 These local change can change the output of the experiment.	- leaf expansion is highly sensible to incident light levels	- leaf expansion is highly sensitive to Vapour Pressure Deficit (VPD)
 	- This variability calls for automation of the growth and measurement processes- Automated technique improve the reproducibility (Baerenfaller et al 2012), so they allow to compare genotypes and treatments- Traits vary overtime during devpmt.
 When to compare plant traits?- leaf growth is a very dynamic process.
 It is impossible to predict final leaf stage with only one measurement at one date.
 (Lievre et al. 2013, Dapp et al 2015)
 - Now that we have a robot, is is possible to increase the diversity of measured traits (going down to cellular traits)?